kebond/microsoft-365-docs/microsoft-365/compliance/gdpr-summary-action-plan.md

 THIS SECTION NEEDS SOME REORG, OR AT LEAST A TRANSITION TO THE LIST.

 Checklists are provided to guide accountability for your readiness to support the GDPR using Microsoft products and services.
 A general outline is given below.
-Details regarding your Microsoft implementation follow the appropriate link in [Accountability readiness checklists for the GDPR][accReadiness].
+For details regarding your Microsoft implementation follow the appropriate link in [Accountability readiness checklists for the GDPR][accReadiness].
 You can manage the items in this checklist with [Compliance Manager][complMgr] by referencing the Control ID and Control Title under Customer Managed Controls in the GDPR tile.

 1. Conditions for Data Collection and Processing:
  • When is consent obtained?